 (A) What is the process for an initial interview?

-(1) Upon receipt of the JFS 07200 "Request for Cash, Food, and Medical Assistance" (rev. 3/10), the county agency shall conduct an interactive interview with a member of the household or an authorized representative for the assistance group making application.
+(1) Upon receipt of the JFS 07200 "Request for Cash, Food, and Medical Assistance" (rev. 10/2016), the county agency shall conduct an interactive interview with a member of the assistance group or an authorized representative for the assistance group making application.

 (2) The county agency shall schedule an interview for all applicant assistance groups who are not interviewed on the day they submit an application.
 The interview notice shall contain the date and time of the interview.
-The notice shall also list the phone number the county agency will call if completing a phone interview, or the phone number the applicant will call to complete the interview with the county agency.
+The notice shall also list the phone number the county agency will call when completing a phone interview, or the phone number the applicant will call to complete the interview with the county agency.

-(3) If separate applications are filed for assistance groups residing in the same household, each assistance group which has applied on its own application shall be interviewed or scheduled for an interview.
+(3) When separate applications are filed for assistance groups residing in the same household, each assistance group that has applied on a separate application shall be interviewed or scheduled for an interview.

-(4) The county agency shall consider and attempt to accommodate any special circumstances or requests from an assistance group when scheduling an interview including the assistance group's work schedule.
+(4) When scheduling an interview, the county agency shall consider and attempt to accommodate any special circumstances or requests from an assistance group, including the assistance group's work schedule.